splunk/splunk-connect-for-syslog/docs/architecture.md

 tends to be the preferred syslog transport for most data centers.

-Because of these tradeoffs selected by the original syslog designers and retained to this day, traditional methods to provide scale and resiliency do not necessarily transfer the syslog.
+Because of these tradeoffs selected by the original syslog designers and retained to this day, traditional methods to provide scale and resiliency do not necessarily transfer to the syslog.

 ## IP protocol